School Pays $181K for Firing Teacher Who Objected to Pro-LGBT Book

 Who is Lindsey Barr?

-As an educator motivated by her religious beliefs, Lindsey believes that every child deserves to be loved, welcomed, and received into the classroom.
+As an educator motivated by her Christian faith, Lindsey believes that every child deserves to be loved, welcomed, and received into the classroom.
 In her class, Lindsey emphasizes kindness and respects all children regardless of their skin color, ethnicity, religion, and/or family background, including children whose parents identify as gay.
 Lindsey believes that all children are entitled to a loving and safe classroom environment in which to learn.

 She wants what is best for all her students, including her own children.